JelenaBanjac/intelligent-agents/reactive/README.md

     - refuse the task and move to another city (without load)
 4. If no task is available or if the task was refused, the vehicle moves along a route to a neighboring city.
 5. The vehicle can transport only 1 task at a time.
 6. The agent receives a reward for each task that it delivers and pays a cost for each kilometer that it travels.
 Since the agent tries to maximize its profit, it will always deliver a task on the shortest path.
-Must deliver it, and on the shortest path (given).
+Must deliver it, and on the shortest path (given by the platform).
 7. A task which was refused disappears immediately.
 The next time the agent moves to that city a new task is generated according to the probability distribution.
 So, there exists a probability distribution of the tasks.